Four-manifolds, geometries and knots: Mapping tori

 \item $N$ is one of the flat 3-manifolds with holonomy cyclic of order $3$, $4$ or $6$ and $\theta$ induces the identity on $H_1 (N;\mathbb{Q})$;

 \item $N$ is a $\mathbb{N}il^3$-manifold and either the image of $\theta$ in $Out(\nu)$ has finite order or $M(\theta)$ is a $\mathbb{S}ol^4_1$-manifold;

-\item $N$ is a $\mathbb{H}^2\times\mathbb{E}^1$- or $\widetilde{\mathbb{SL}}$-manifold, $\zeta\nu\cong{Z}$ and the image of $\theta$ in $Out(\nu)$ has finite order. \end{enumerate} \end{theorem}
+\item $N$ is a $\mathbb{H}^2\times\mathbb{E}^1$- or $\widetilde{\mathbb{SL}}$-manifold, $\zeta\nu\cong\mathbb{Z}$ and the image of $\theta$ in $Out(\nu)$ has finite order. \end{enumerate} \end{theorem}

-\begin{proof} The mapping tori of these diffeomorphisms admit 4-dimensional geometries, and it is easy to read off which admit complex structures from [Wl86].
+\begin{proof} The mapping tori of these diffeomorphisms admit 4-dimensional geometries, and it is easy to read off which admit complex structures from \cite{[Wl86]}.
 In cases (3), (4) and (5) note that a complex surface is K\"ahler if and only if its first Betti number is even, and so the parity of this Betti number should be invariant under passage to finite covers.
-(See Proposition 4.4 of [Wl86].)
+(See \cite[Proposition 4.4]{[Wl86]}.)

-The necessity of these conditions follows from examining the list of complex surfaces $X$ with $\chi(X)=0$ on page 188 of [BPV], in conjunction with Bogomolov's theorem on surfaces of class $VII_0$.
-(See [Tl94] for a clear account of the latter result.) \end{proof}
+The necessity of these conditions follows from examining the list of minimal complex surfaces $X$ with $\chi(X)=0$ in \cite[Table 10]{[BHPV]}, together with Bogomolov's theorem on class $VII_0$ surfaces \cite{[Tl94]} and Perelman's work on geometrization.
+(Fundamental group considerations exclude blowups of ruled surfaces of genus $>1$.
+All other non-minimal surfaces have $\chi>0$.) \end{proof}

 In particular, $N$ must be Seifert fibred and most orientable Seifert fibred 3-manifolds (excepting only the orientable $\mathbb{H}^2\times\mathbb{E}^1$-manifolds with nonorientable base orbifolds, $RP^3\sharp RP^3$ and the Hantzsche-Wendt flat 3-manifold) occur.
 Moreover, in most cases (with exceptions as in (3), (4) and (6)) the image of $\theta$ in $Out(\nu)$ must have finite order.
 Some of the resulting 4-manifolds arise as mapping tori in several distinct ways.
-The corresponding result for complex surfaces of the form $N\times S^1$ for which the obvious smooth $S^1$-action is holomorphic was given in [GG95].
-In [EO94] it is shown that if $N$ is a rational homology 3-sphere then $N\times S^1$ admits a complex structure if and only if $N$ is Seifert fibred, and the possible complex structures on such products are determined.
+The corresponding result for complex surfaces of the form $N\times S^1$ for which the obvious smooth $S^1$-action is holomorphic was given in \cite{[GG95]}.
+In \cite{[EO94]} it is shown that if $\beta_1(N)=0$ then $N\times S^1$ admits a complex structure if and only if $N$ is Seifert fibred, and the possible complex structures on such products are determined.
+Conversely, the following result is very satisfactory from the 4-dimensional point of view.